Bodelwyddan: Local Development Plan

 According to forecasts, the population of Bodelwyddan would be expected to rise significantly until 2021, potentially tripling the population.

 In 2011 a referendum was held by the Town Council on the topic, with a resounding 94% against result.
 Despite the clear and near-unanimous opposition, the decision was made to go ahead with the plan, following a split vote by Denbighshire County Council.

 Geography

-Despite Bodelwyddan's small size, it is a town and not a village, as evidenced by its Town Council.

 To its South lies Bodelwyddan Castle, which sits on Engine Hill - so named for the Steam Engines that drove the mining operations that took place there in the past.

 In the area surrounding Bodelwyddan lie small farms, including two farm shops.
 Also nearby are several hamlets - including: Cefn Meiriadog, Marli, Llannefydd and Pengwern.

 Demographics

 At the time of the 2001 census, the Usual Resident Population numbered 1,802, of which 915 (50.8%) were male and 887 (49.2%) were female.

 With a density of just 20.95 people per hectare, Bodelwyddan is one of the most sparsely populated towns or villages in North Wales that is not classified as a hamlet.